r3d91ll/Baram/README.md

 # Baram: Advanced System Cooling Management Tool

+A Linux utility to manage fans mounted on Tesla Datacenter GPUs mounted in ATX case.
+Named after the Korean word for wind and movement.

 ## Overview

-Baram is a pioneering cooling management tool designed for enthusiasts repurposing Nvidia data center GPUs in ATX-like cases, and now extending its functionality to comprehensive system fan control.
+Baram is a cooling management tool designed for enthusiasts repurposing Nvidia data center GPUs in ATX-like cases.
 By optimizing the cooling for both the high-performance GPUs and the overall system, Baram aims to enhance thermal performance, extend component longevity, and reduce noise.
 Tailored for Linux systems, Baram offers a CLI-based interface that appeals to both seasoned enthusiasts and users new to custom thermal management.

 ## Mission

 Our mission with Baram is to facilitate a new beginning for used data center GPUs by providing a sophisticated, yet accessible, cooling management tool.
-Baram extends its utility beyond the GPU, offering system-wide fan control to harmonize cooling efficiency and acoustic performance across the entire system.

 ## Key Features